yixianwang/yixian-site/content/notes/react.md

 - change `class` to `className`
 - change `for=` to `htmlFor=`
 > Other ways to work with forms, including `foric`
-- the most common basic way to work with form:
+- the **most common** basic way to work with form:
   - adding a piece of `useState` for every field in our form.
+  - if with react 19: we can use `<form action=? >`
+  - if with older react: we can use `<form onSubmit =? >`

+### pass Functions as props && POST request to Add a job
+- we could use context API, we have all request methods in a context file
+- or we could use Redux or some other state manager.
+- within this app we just put all requests within `App.tsx`

+### toastify
-- 2:25:26
+- `npm i react-toastify`